Margaret of Hungary: Regency

 Boniface left a will designating Demetrius as his successor in Thessalonica under the regency of his mother.
 His son William of Montferrat, by an earlier marriage, succeeded to the Marquisate of Montferrat.
-The barons however, knowing that a strong government was necessary, constituted themselves a council of regency for the infant.
+The barons however, knowing that a strong government was necessary, constituted themselves a council of regency for the infant Demetrius.

 In 1207, on his father's death, Demetrius became king of Thessalonica, at least in title.
-The Emperor visited Thessalonica to receive the homage in the infant's name, but was barred from the city by the bailiff Biandrate until he would agree to outrageous demands.
-Margaret, now in the Emperor's presence, put herself in his hands and revealed the plot against the infant.
-The Emperor then crowned the new infant King of Thessalonica.
-Margaret thereby secured the position of regent, as was stipulated in her spouse's will.
+When the Emperor Henry of Flanders visited Thessalonica to receive the homage in the infant's name, he was barred from the city by the bailiff Biandrate until he would agree to outrageous demands.
+The emperor pretended to accept Biandrate's terms (provided that Margaret accepted them) long enough to gain entrance into the city.
+Margaret, now in the Emperor's presence revealed the plot against her son and was instructed to overrule the terms.
+The Emperor then crowned the infant Demetrius King of Thessalonica on 6 January 1209 and extracted oaths from the Lombard Lords.
+His actions were confirmed by Pope Innocent III.
+Margaret secured the position of regent, as was stipulated in her spouse's will.

 Biandrate fled, but conspiring at a distance, returned once more in 1216 to claim the Regency.
 The regent Margaret asked the emperor for assistance: "In response to Queen Margaret's appeal the Emperor hurried to her assistance, but arrived on the scene only to die with mysterious suddenness in the flower of his age."
+The new Latin Emperor, Peter of Courtenay, installed Demetrius' half-brother William of Montferrat as effective ruler.
+Losing regency, Margaret left Thessalonica, apparently leaving her son Demetrius in the city.

 Later life

-Margaret fled to Hungary apparently leaving her son Demetrius in Thessalonica.
-She married thirdly Nicholas I of Saint Omer, who had accompanied his uncle on the Crusade and was granted a fief in Doris.
+She married thirdly Nicholas I of Saint Omer.
+Nicholas was the son of Geoffrey of Saint Omer, had accompanied his uncle on the fourth crusade and was granted a fief in Doris.
 He is also called "Lord of Boeotia".

-With Nicholas, Margaret was apparently the mother of his two known sons:
+With Nicholas, Margaret had two known sons: